-The denominator for these measures consists of members, ages 18-75 years, who were identified with diabetes who had one or more inpatient visits, one or more outpatient emergency department visits, or two or more non-hospital outpatient visits with ICD-9 diagnosis codes of 250, 357.2, 362.0, 366.41, or 648.0, or who were dispensed insulin oral hypoglycemics/antihyperglycemics during the measurement year or the prior year.
+The denominator for these measures consists of members, ages 18-75 years, who were identified with diabetes who had one or more inpatient visits, one or more outpatient emergency department visits, or two or more non-hospital outpatient visits with ICD-9 diagnosis codes of 250, 357.2, 362.0, 366.41, and 648.0 or ICD-10 diagnosis codes of E10, E11, E13, and O24 or who were dispensed insulin oral hypoglycemics/antihyperglycemics during the measurement year or the prior year.
 The denominator also requires the member to be continuously enrolled during the measurement year.